1995 Gdańsk gas explosion

 On 17 April 1995 at 5:50 a.m., al. Wojska Polskiego 39, an apartment building located in Strzyża, a district (dzielnica) of the Polish city of Gdańsk, experienced a gas explosion, killing 22 people and injuring 12.
-Local services faced a difficult rescue and evacuation effort following the disaster; the next day, the building had to be demolished.
-The explosion was likely the result of a deliberate act, though its scale may have been unintended.
-Along with the Gdańsk Shipyard hall fire and 1994 Gdańsk bus crash, it was one of the three major disasters the city had faced over the span of less than 12 months.
+Local services faced a difficult rescue and evacuation effort following the disaster due to the dense concentration of rubble around the explosion site and the building's increasing tilt.
+The next day, the building had to be demolished.
+Along with the Gdańsk Shipyard hall fire and 1994 Gdańsk bus crash, it was one of the three major disasters the city had faced over the span of less than a year.

+After the event, the former inhabitants of the destroyed building received a wide outpouring of public and governmental support, and an investigation occurring soon after the explosion concluded that the likely culprit was the retiree Jerzy Szachowski, who wanted to destroy his apartment in order to receive an insurance payment; thus, the scale was most likely unintentional.
+Two years after the event, in 1997, a new building was constructed at the destroyed structure's former site.